mkyc/k8s-pv/README.md

 ARM_CLIENT_ID="appId field" ARM_CLIENT_SECRET="password field" ARM_SUBSCRIPTION_ID="id field" ARM_TENANT_ID="tenant field" make epi-disks
 ```

+# Change kubelet flag

-In case of Epiphany Cluster, it is necessary to change one flag in kubelet configuration on every worker nodes in order to enable the attach/detach capability for the kubelet service:
+In case of Epiphany Cluster, it is necessary to change one flag in kubelet configuration on every worker node in order to enable the attach/detach capability for the kubelet service:
 from: `enable-controller-attach-detach=false` to `enable-controller-attach-detach=true`
 after that You have to restart kubelet service: `sudo systemctl restart kubelet`

 # Add Rook

 ```